OPENDAP/hyrax-docker/README.md

 docker run --name besd -p 10022:10022 -e FOLLOW_SYMLINKS=true -e SERVER_HELP_EMAIL=support@foo.com besd_image
 ```

-**NOTE:** _The environment variables are set to the left of the image
+> NOTE: The environment variables are set to the left of the image
 name.
-The command line switches occur AFTER the image name._
+The command line switches occur AFTER the image name.

 ### olfs

-This image, based on UNIDATA's security hardened Tomcat, contains just the OLFS web application.
+This image, based on UNIDATA's security hardened Tomcat, contains just
+the OLFS web application.

-**NOTE: _This image does not run Tomcat in security mode_**
+> NOTE: _This image does not run Tomcat in its 'security' mode_

 #### build arguments